A step-by-step guide to swapping your points.

 Here’s what you need to do to swap points, plus how much they’ll effectively be worth.

-Watch my video on swapping the points, or keep reading
+Watch my video on swapping the points (figures are based on old conversion values), or keep reading

 What are Avios points?